pmrogala/Buildenator/README.md

     }
 }
 ```
-Will generate somthign very close to this source code:
+Will generate something very close to this source code:

 ```csharp
 using System;